alarm-redist/fifty-states/analyses/TN_cd_2020/doc_TN_cd_2020.md

 ### Interpretation of requirements

 Although there are no rules, in practice, the state does avoid splitting its boundaries.
 The 2010 map split 8 of its 95 counties, and split only 4 of the 228 municipalities in our data, and only 2 of the 20 largest municipalities.
-That said, the 2020 map split the city of Nashville, splitting its county into three CDs, showing that these practices are not set in stone.
+That said, the 2020 map split the city of Nashville, splitting its county into three congressional districts, showing that these practices are not set in stone.

 Therefore, to enforce some county splitting avoidance, we took 20 largest cities in Tennessee (each with a population of at least 40,000) and concatenated them with counties so that these "pseudo-counties" were smaller units of geography that delineated major cities as well as counties.
-We then allowed the simulation to split at most 9 - 1 number of these pseudo-counties.
+We then allowed the simulation to split at most 8 of these pseudo-counties.

 We enforce a maximum population deviation of 0.5 percent.